SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 | Mink++ (best case)                | 0.541 (0.498, 0.584)                   | 0.623 (0.580, 0.668)           | 0.689 (0.624, 0.751)                    | 0.736 (0.697, 0.776)            |

+## Notes on results

+- At this point in testing only one model was used, results may differ on bigger models, more testing needs to be done.
+-